ecrucru/anticrux/README.md

 AntiCrux is a library written in JavaScript which plays a single variant of chess named "AntiChess", "Suicide chess" or also "Loosing chess".
 You can play against the computer with :

-- a mobile web-interface for tablets and desktops
+- a mobile web-interface for tablets, desktops and phones
 - a remote server by using the same commands than the Free Internet Chess Server (FICS)
 - a chess engine to connect with your UCI-compatible desktop application